Ehra-Lessien: Volkswagen Group test track

-On 2 August 2019, Bugatti used a specially modified Chiron and broke the top speed record for a production car, reaching 490.48 km/h.
-The top speed was set by Andy Wallace and verified by the TÜV (Germany’s Technical Inspection Association).
+On 2 August 2019, Bugatti used a specially modified Chiron and broke the record again, reaching 490.48 km/h.
+The top speed was set by Andy Wallace and verified by the TÜV (Germany's Technical Inspection Association).
+The event was recorded with multiple video cameras.
 Reportedly, Bugatti had spent the prior twelve months preparing for this new high speed record run.
-This high speed run is demonstrated on the Top Gear YouTube channel, on a video, posted on 2 September 2019.